Medicare and Medicaid Promoting Interoperability Program Basics

-As of October 2015, more than 479,000 health care providers received payment for participating in the Medicare and Medicaid EHR Incentive Programs.
+As of February 2018, more than 544,000 health care providers received payment for participating in the Medicare and Medicaid PI Programs.

-Additional Information for Eligible Professionals Participating in the Medicare EHR Incentive Program:
+Additional Information for EPs Participating in the Medicare PI Program:

-- Beginning in 2015, eligible professionals who do not successfully demonstrate meaningful use will be subject to a payment adjustment.
-The payment reduction starts at 1% and increases each year that an eligible professional does not demonstrate meaningful use, to a maximum of 5%.
+- Beginning in 2015, EPs who do not successfully demonstrate meaningful use will be subject to a payment adjustment.
+The payment reduction starts at 1 percent and increases each year that an eligible professional does not demonstrate meaningful use, to a maximum of 5 percent.

 - Additional information on payment adjustments can be found on the Payment Adjustments & Hardship Information page.

-Additional Information for Eligible Professionals Participating in the Medicaid EHR Incentive Program:
+Additional Information for EPs Participating in the Medicaid EHR PI Program:

 - The program is administered voluntarily by states and territories, and will pay incentives through 2021.
-Eligible professionals are eligible for incentive payments for 6 years, and participation years do not have to be consecutive.
+EPs are eligible for incentive payments for six years, and participation years do not have to be consecutive.

-- The last year that an eligible professional can begin participation is 2016.
-Incentive payments for eligible professionals are higher under the Medicaid EHR Incentive Payments— up to $63,750 over 6 years.
+- The last year that an EP can begin participation is 2016.
+Incentive payments for EPs are higher under the Medicaid PI Payments— up to $63,750 over six years.

-- Eligible professionals can receive an incentive payment for adopting, implementing, or upgrading (AIU) certified EHR technology in their first year of participation.
+- EPs can receive an incentive payment for AIU CEHRT in their first year of participation.

-- In subsequent years, eligible professionals can receive incentive payments for successfully demonstrating meaningful use.
+- In subsequent years, EPs can receive incentive payments for successfully demonstrating meaningful use.

-- If you qualify for both the Medicare and Medicaid EHR Incentive Programs, you must choose which program you want to participate in.
-If you are only eligible for the Medicaid EHR Incentive Program, you will not be subject to payment adjustments.
+- If you qualify for both the Medicare and Medicaid PI Programs, you must choose which program you want to participate in.
+If you are only eligible for the Medicaid PI Program, you will not be subject to payment adjustments.

-- Medicaid eligible professionals who also treat Medicare patients will have a payment adjustment to Medicare reimbursements starting in 2015 if they do not successfully demonstrate meaningful use.
+- Medicaid EPs who also treat Medicare patients will have a payment adjustment to Medicare reimbursements starting in 2015 if they do not successfully demonstrate meaningful use.

-For information about the EHR Incentive Programs in previous years, visit the Requirements for Previous Years page.
+For information about the PI Programs in previous years, visit the landing page.

 - Help with File Formats and Plug-Ins